 Ever since the Revolutionary War, women veterans have honorably served our Nation in times of need and should deserve our respect and dignity.
 1 out of 100 adults in the U.S. civilian labor force is a woman veteran.
 As of 2018, there are approximately 2 million women veterans in the U.S. as of 2018 that makes up 1.5% of the women population.
 Much like their male counterparts, women veterans share concerns like finding employment, healthcare, affordable housing, obtaining education, and certifications to be competitive in today’s labor market.

 Women who served in the military are eligible for many different types of services and benefits uniquely for women through U.S. Department of Veteran Affairs Women Veterans Program where you can find information about healthcare, benefits, housing, and women veteran centers.

-TN Department of Veteran Services (TDVS)
+Tennessee Department of Veterans Services (TDVS)

 Military OneSource is a gateway to a wealth of information and resources serving military members and their families, survivors, and the military community.
 Military OneSource serves active-duty service members, National Guard, and Reserves, recently separated service members, military families, and survivors.
 Learn more about Military OneSource eligibility.
 Military OneSource is a Department of Defense-funded program that you can access anytime, anywhere.
 Resources and information include:

 |Health and Wellness||Military Child Care Programs|

 |Financial Tax and Consultation||Mobile Solutions|